SmritiGoyal/rtat-optimization/docs/features.md

 ## Feature spec at a glance

-The 41 features split into nine groups defined in the `FEATURE_SPEC` constant:
+The 41 features split into eight groups defined in the `FEATURE_SPEC` constant:

 | Group | Count | Examples |
 |---|---:|---|